 If you go eat there don't complain afterward I didn't warn you!

-While you won’t find any of the best Cape Town restaurants here, I do love the Harbour House and also Mondiall isn’t a bad option.
-The prices at both are steep, but again, you are paying for the location too and as the rest is spot on I don’t mind.
+For the best restaurants in Cape Town, Waterfront check Harbour House and also Mondiall isn't a bad option.
+The prices at both are steep, but again, you are paying for the location too and as the rest is spot on I don't mind.

 If you are keen on a snack to go head to the V&A Food Market.
 Here you will find plenty of options for take-away with local favorites and small portions perfect for trying everything.

 New and shiny is the ultra-chic Silo Hotel.
 I can't speak for the hotel yet but they have an awesome rooftop restaurant.
 If you are looking for Cape Town restaurants with a view, this is the place to be.

 If that wasn't enough the food is rather good if not the most creative and the prices are surprisingly decent for a 5-star hotel and Waterfront location.

 Main Road - Scott Estate - Hout Bay

 Oakhurst Farm Park - Main Road - Hout Bay - www.pizzaclub.co.za

 Hout Bay is one of my favorite suburbs of Cape Town as you know since some of my favorite families live there.
 So I am usually not short on great options for dinner at home, however, even as a visitor it is an area not to be missed.
 For those who don't want to travel far, Cheyne's was kind enough to open a Lucky Bao bar and Shio in town, serving similar food as Cheyne's.
 While the locations are not as cool as the Hout Bay branch, they come in handy when strolling through the Waterkant and are not as busy yet as the originals.